patelpayal25/Basic-Data-Cleaning--Power-BI/README.md

 This exercise aims to assist you in understanding how to address common data issues such as missing values, incorrect data types, and inconsistent formatting.

-By the end of this exercise, you’ll understand how to import, clean, and transform data in Power BI Desktop to ensure accurate and reliable analysis.[Salesfile.xlsx](https://github.com/user-attachments/files/16165421/Salesfile.xlsx)
+By the end of this exercise, you’ll understand how to import, clean, and transform data in Power BI Desktop to ensure accurate and reliable analysis.